shivsak/CustomAlertView/README.md

 [alert.customAlertButtonCancel addTarget:self action:@selector(cancelButtonPressed:) forControlEvents:UIControlEventTouchUpInside];
 ```

-The code for 'cancelButtonPressed' should be:
+The code for 'cancelButtonPressed' (to get rid of the alert) should be:

 ```objc
 -(IBAction)cancelButtonPressed:(id)sender {